-If there’s one thing the mass media has done well, it’s selling us on the idea of stuff and that we need more and more things to be happy.
+If there’s one thing mass media has done well, it’s selling us on the idea of stuff and that we need more and more things to be happy.
 From the big house with the white picket fence to the latest iPhone!
-Now the big house with a picket fence is a dream for a lot of people, but not everyone actually wants that!
+Now the big house with a picket fence is a dream for many people, but not everyone actually wants that!

 Many people want to travel to a country in an RV or bring up their kids on a farm in the countryside!
 However, to keep the economic system flowing, thanks to the advertising industry, we now have millions of people who buy things they don’t need, with money they can’t afford to spend, to impress people they don’t even like.

 The greatest lesson I have learned would be that, you don’t really need a lot of things to be happy!
 Growing up I was born into a family of hoarders, they kept plenty of things that they didn’t need.
 Stuff that logically would never ever be used again!
 I didn’t choose that path, somewhere down the line I realized that I’d rather have a life full of experiences instead of a house full of things!